 The induction cut has both practical and psychological purposes.
 Firstly, it reduces the possibility of things like head lice in close quarters and the barracks.
-Secondly, it evens the playing field, making all new recruits equal and encourages a team spirit.
+Secondly, it evens the playing field by making all recruits equal, encouraging a team spirit.

-Once someone has passed initial training and has, therefore, earned the right, a military man can decide what military haircut to sport.
+Once the initial training is passed, a military man has earned the right to decide what military haircut to sport.

-A butch cut is a slightly longer buzz cut than the burr cut.
-It is created by clipper cutting the hair to a uniform length all over the head, using a guard size of 3, 4 or 5.
+A butch cut is a slightly longer clipper cut than the burr cut.
+It is a uniform clipper cut using a guard size of 3, 4 or 5.

 It was a popular haircut during World War II for military men and was regarded as athletic and patriotic.
 The crew cut continues to be one of the more popular military haircuts for men.

 Fade Buzz Cut

 This haircut is quite simply named after its appearance.
 The hair forms a perfectly flat surface on the top of the head when the hair is brushed up.
 The sides and back of the hair are cut with a short taper.

-The hair at the edges of the flat top can be cut with a very square look – creating a “boxy flat top”.
-Alternatively, it can be slightly rounded at the edges, creating a softer look.
-This is called a “bevelled” or “rounded” flat top.
+The hair at the edges of the flat top can be cut in two ways – square or rounded.
+A square finish creates a “boxy flat top”.
+The rounded off finish creates a softer look and is called a bevelled or rounded flat top.

 A brush cut is a longer version of the flat top.
-This style can be seen on the character “Iceman” as played by Val Kilmer in the film Top Gun.
+This style can be seen, for example, on the character “Iceman”, played by Val Kilmer in the film Top Gun.

 High & Tight